Medication Abortion.

 Typically, the patient will return to the clinic about two weeks later for a follow-up appointment to determine if the abortion is complete and no pregnancy tissue remains in the uterus.
 A surgical abortion may still be required in some cases.[10]

-Abortion Pill Complications:
+Medication Abortion Complications:

 Partial Failure / Incomplete Abortion: